tkerby/flipperzero-firmware-wPlugins/README.md

   - Disk formatting commands
   - Commands for reading and writing PERCOM configuration
   - US Doubler mode is emulated (with either 38400 Bd or 57600 Bd).
   - XF-551 High Speed mode is emulated
   - Support for 90K, 130K, 180K, 360K, and 720K ATR disk images
+  - Support for hard disk images up to 16MB
   - 128- or 256-byte sectors are supported
   - Up to four floppy disk drives can be emulated.
 - **Direct XEX executable file loading**